Azure/Mission-Critical-Online/src/app/AlwaysOn.UI/README.md

 Settings to configure:

-* `window.API_URL` = URL of the API root which will be used, **without the trailing "/"**.
+- `window.API_URL` = URL of the API root which will be used, **without the trailing "/"**.
 For localhost this will be something like: *http://localhost:5000/api*, for cloud environment it will be: */api* (because the UI runs on the same domain as the API).
 This can also be the absolute URL of a published API, only make sure that no firewall and CORS restriction are in place.
-* `window.APPINSIGHTS_INSTRUMENTATIONKEY` = Instrumentation key for the Application Insights instance to be used.
+- `window.APPINSIGHTS_INSTRUMENTATIONKEY` = Instrumentation key for the Application Insights instance to be used.
-* `window.CLIENT_ID` = Client ID of the UI application registration in Azure AD B2C.
-* `window.TENANT_NAME` = Azure AD B2C tenant name.
-* `window.POLICY_NAME` = Azure AD B2C sign in policy name (`b2c_1_signin` in the reference implementation).

 ## Implementation notes